MultiSafepay/docs/content/integrations/woocommerce.md

 5. In the **Recurring payments** filed, select **Enabled**.
 6. Click **Save changes**.

-📘 **Note:** To activate recurring payments, ensure that the Payment component is enabled.
+**⚠️ Note:** To activate recurring payments, ensure that the Payment component is enabled.

 </details>